 D – The dependency inversion principle states that high-level modules should not depend on low-level modules.
 Both of them should depend on abstractions.
 Abstractions, at the same time, shouldn’t depend on details.
 It is better when details depend on abstractions.

-Explore also the importance of writing a secure code to protect it fom cyberthreats.
+Explore also the importance of

 This is not the full list of ways to keep your code clean, it is obvious that some principles depend on the tech stack you are using.
 Each library, tool, framework, and programming language has its own nuances of usage, which require an extensive approach.